 Willie Underwood III, MD, MPH, MSci, discusses cancer disparities during the most recent edition of Roswellness Radio.
 Dr. Underwood shares his own story about experiencing bias while receiving treatment.
-He also examines why and how racial stereotypes and discrimination exist in medical interactions.

 Understanding the relatively rare and lesser known gynecologic cancers can help you recognize warning signs that often mirror other, more common ailments.
 Fallopian tube, vulvar and vaginal cancers are highly treatable with early diagnosis.
-A preemptive approach to any sign of irregularity is a critical step in early detection.
-Educate yourself on your health history and pay close attention to what is normal for your body.